-We hold an open water practice on Saturday mornings.
-The group meets at the far northern lifeguard stand (blue) at Siesta Key Beach at 7:15 for a little OW instruction and a group swim starting at 7:30.
+Our open water group meets at the far northern end of the parking lot at the Siesta Key Beach and walks to the blue lifeguard stand.
 All levels are welcome.
 However, for safety reasons:

 - Check in with Laura or Rick during the week if you are joining the group for the first time.